History of the Tarbais Haricot

 spread even further, following the crisis in vine-growing

 caused by powdery mildew.
-Tarbais Bean were planted on an
+Tarbais Haricots were planted on an

 area of 18,500 hectares and production reached 37,000 hectolitres